Sri-Chandana20/SQL-Consumer-Goods-Sales-Analysis/README.md

 <h1 align="center"> SQL-Based Consumer Goods Sales Analysis | Ad Hoc Business Insights</h1>

 ### Analysis Objective
 - This project analyzes a consumer goods dataset containing customers, orders, and products.
-The objective was to perform ad-hoc SQL analysis to derive business insights such as revenue trends, customer behavior, repeat purchases, and product performance.
+The objective was to perform ad-hoc SQL analysis to derive business insights such as customer, product performance, and business performance analysis.

 ---